Diggstown (TV series)

 Diggstown is a Canadian legal drama television series created by Floyd Kane.
 The first Canadian drama series to feature a Black Canadian woman as its lead character, the series stars Vinessa Antoine as Marcie Diggs, a lawyer who leaves her high-powered corporate job to work for a legal aid clinic in Dartmouth, Nova Scotia, after her aunt commits suicide.

 The first season premiered on CBC Television on March 6, 2019.
 A second season was announced in May 2019, following the conclusion of the first season.
 On June 21, 2020, the series was renewed for a third season which is set to premiere on October 6, 2021.
 In early 2021, Fox picked up the series for distribution.

-The CBC announced in October 2022 that the show's fourth season will be its last, with the finale scheduled to air on November 16.
+The CBC announced in October 2022 that the show's fourth season would be its last, with the finale scheduled to air on November 16.

 Plot

-Diggstown follows Marcie Diggs (Antoine), a star corporate lawyer who reconsiders her priorities and moves to work in a legal-aid office after her beloved aunt takes her own life following the pressures of a malicious prosecution.
+Diggstown follows Marcie Diggs (Vinessa Antoine), a star corporate lawyer who reconsiders her priorities and moves back home (to the greater Halifax-Dartmouth area) to work in a legal-aid office after her beloved aunt takes her own life following the pressures of a malicious prosecution.